 Richard Carlson’s bestselling Don’t Sweat series has shown countless families, lovers, and workers how not to sweat the small stuff.
 Now, in his soothing and wise trademark tone, Carlson takes a different approach and discusses life’s bigger issues, including dealing with the death of a loved one; how divorce affects your family and friends; confronting illness, whether in yourself or others; and managing difficult financial situations.
 In chapters such as ‘Bouncing Back from Divorce,’ ‘Finding Life After Death,’ and ‘Feel Free to Grieve,’ Carlson offers healing insight and heartfelt advice on how to find inner peace and strength to deal with the big stuff.

 Suicide Survivors’ Handbook – Expanded Edition by Trudy Carlson

 Based on personal experience and extensive grief research, this practical compendium is filled with frank advice for fellow survivors.
-Dealing with the three major survivors issues (the question “Why?”, anger over the event, and guilt) the book gives description of typical patterns in grief process and offers helpful steps to recovery.
-Chapters include dealing with others, handling holidays, and effects of death and tragedy on the family unit.
+Dealing with the three major survivors’ issues (the question “Why?”, anger over the event, and guilt) the book gives a description of typical patterns in the grief process and offers helpful steps to recovery.
+Chapters include dealing with others, handling holidays, and the effects of death and tragedy on the family unit.
 Of special interest is a portion of one chapter devoted to grief issues of surviving children.